Table of Contents

 - Typically takes ~1.5 hours to finish

-- 8-methoxypsoralen (8-MOP):
+- 8-methoxypsoralen (8-MOP)

 - Functions by binding to the DNA backbone when photoactivated with UVA, thus preventing future cell division / replication

-- Overall, this procedure helps to change the regulatory balance of the immune system
+- Overall, this procedure helps to change the regulatory balance of the immune system with an emphasis on clearance of cytotoxic T cells

-- Multiple theories exist as to how this is undertaken, including:
+- Multiple theories exist as to how this is undertaken, including

 - Human leukocyte antigen (HLA) modulation of cytotoxic CD8+ cells

-- Increasing donor regulatory T cells (CD4+, CD25+)
+- Increasing activity of regulatory T cells

-- Decreasing the numbers of circulating dendritic cells
+- Differentiation of monocytes into dendritic cells

-- There are about 3,000 new cases of MF each year in the U.S.; ~15% are diagnosed as SS (Cutaneous Lymphoma Foundation: Sézery Syndrome [Accessed 2 November 2017], Blood 2005;105:3768, Blood 2009;113:5064)
+- There are ~3,000 new cases of mycosis fungoides each year in the U.S.; ~15% are diagnosed as Sézary syndrome (Cutaneous Lymphoma Foundation: Sézary Syndrome [Accessed 22 February 2023], Blood 2005;105:3768, Blood 2009;113:5064)

 - Heart transplants: ~2,300 annually in U.S. (Clin Transpl 2008:35)